trixi-framework/Trixi.jl/docs/src/callbacks.md

 modyfing the internal source code.
 Trixi provides callbacks for time step control, adaptive mesh refinement, I/O and more.

-## Step Callbacks
+## Step callbacks

-### CFL-based Time Step Control
+### CFL-based time step control
 Time step control can be performed with a [`StepsizeCallback`](@ref).
 An example making use of this can be found at [examples/2d/elixir\_advection\_basic.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/2d/elixir_advection_basic.jl)

-### Adaptive Mesh Refinement
+### Adaptive mesh refinement
 Trixi uses a hierarchical Cartesian mesh which can be locally refined in a solution-adaptive way.
 This can be used to speed up simulations with minimal loss in overall accuracy.
-AMR can be used by passing an [`AMRCallback`](@ref) to the ODE solver.
+Adaptive mesh refinement (AMR) can be used by passing an [`AMRCallback`](@ref) to the ODE solver.
 The `AMRCallback` requires a controller such as [`ControllerThreeLevel`](@ref) or [`ControllerThreeLevelCombined`](@ref) to tell the AMR algorithm which cells to refine/coarsen.

 An example elixir using AMR can be found at [examples/2d/elixir\_advection\_amr.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/2d/elixir_advection_amr.jl).

-### Analyzing the Numerical Solution
+### Analyzing the numerical solution
 The [`AnalysisCallback`](@ref) can be used to analyze the numerical solution, e.g. calculate errors or user-specified integrals, and print the results to the screen.
 The results can also be saved in a file.
 An example can be found at [examples/2d/elixir\_euler\_vortex.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/2d/elixir_euler_vortex.jl).